OneVPN may have the veneer of a top-tier VPN provider, but look closely and you’ll find it has many of the typical faults of a new VPN.

 From the app and website, it’s unclear just how effective OneVPN would be in a high censorship nation like Russia or China.

 Contacting them, support confirmed the efficacy of the app within China, assuring us of “satisfied” China clients.
 Support went on to explain how “we usually provide an easy additional set of instructions & remote assistance” and that “We use OpenConnect protocol to operate in China” and promising a future app specifically for China users.

 All of this is very promising, which gives us no reason to doubt to the contrary.
 It’s an impressive plus for the provider when many don’t work in the country anymore as a result of the Great Firewall.
-To discover those that do consult our guide to the Best VPN in China.
+To discover those that do, take a look our guide to the best VPN services for China.